Find out how to make the most of the LCV metric to multiply your profits, dominate your niche on Facebook and make your competitors cry.

-Use Facebook ads to retarget people who abandoned their shopping cart.
-These are easy pickings and you can expect excellent returns on your advertising.
+Use Facebook ads to retarget people who abandoned their shopping carts.
+These are easy pickings, and you can expect excellent returns on your advertising.
 If you are able to tag them in your mailing list platform and follow up, do that as well.

 Many platforms offer a ‘save the sale’ feature.
 This allows you to reach out to customers who are about to cancel recurring billing.

-You can offer them a discount or some other benefit to stay on board.
+You can offer them a discount or some other benefit for staying on board.
 In my experience, this can be surprisingly effective – and every dollar you make this way is free money.